code-nirmalprasad/bixi_demand_analysis/README.md

 There are two objectives for this data science project.
 Firstly, visualization of the demand patterns on week-days & week-ends which is accomplished using Tableau.
 Secondly, to build a predictive model that allows BIXI to predict the demand of bikes by hour of the day.
 This is achieved using Alteryx.

 The attached Tableau packaged workbooks were used for analysis & visualizations and Alteryx workflow was used for the predictive modelling.
+The 4 zipped files "OD_2018-merged-3-0?.zip" need to be unzipped and merged sequentially to form "OD_2018-merged-3.csv".
+The merged csv file should be fed to the Tableau & Alteryx workflows.